 Michel Vorm is fine and these kind of signings are boringly necessary.
 Sorry.

-We also really enjoyed his explanation for signing a new deal at the club in the summer: “I didn’t have other options.”
+We also really enjoyed his explanation for signing a new deal at the club in the summer of 2018: “I didn’t have other options.”

 Watching Llorente for Spurs has at times been pretty uncomfortable.

 We’ve already said with regards to Janssen that playing as a back-up striker and being expected to score goals when thrown into a team which hardly plays to your strengths, with little match practice, must be pretty difficult.